Cuda-Chen/cuda-chen.github.io/_posts/2020-06-15-implement-srcnn-in-pure-cpp.md

 naive one.

 ## Conclusion
-In this post, I make an introduction of super resolution and SRCNN.
+In this post, I make a brief introduction of super resolution and SRCNN.
 Then I demonstrate the structure of SRCNN, and talk about the implementation details of these layers.
-At last, I make a result and execution time comparisons ~.
+At last, I make a result and execution time comparisons between two types of implementation and give an assumption why the preferable implementation in most framework runs much slower than a naive one.

 ## Special Thanks
+I would like to give this special thanks to [masc4ii](https://github.com/masc4ii) for add OpenMP and QMake building option features.
+Without your help, this project will be far from completion.

 ## Reference
 [1] http://mmlab.ie.cuhk.edu.hk/projects/SRCNN.html

 [2] https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/making_faster.html